alexcu2718/fdf/README.md

  **Compiles but Limited Testing**: OpenBSD, NetBSD,  DragonflyBSD, Android(works on my phone!), Illumos/Solaris (x86_64)(QEMU tested)  (Not familiar with github actions for these ones)

- **Not Supported**: Windows (fundamental rewrite required due to architectural differences, will be done when I read through the API properly!)
+ **Not Supported**: Windows (fundamental rewrite required due to architectural differences(because of using libc), will be done when I read through the API properly!)

-## How to test
+### Testing methodology

+I have 60+ Rust tests and 15+ correctness benchmarks run via shell for testing discrepancies against fd.

+The rust tests can be  [Found here](https://github.com/alexcu2718/fdf/blob/main/src/test.rs) (also doc-comment tests not included*)

+My shell scripts do clone the llvm repo (sorry!) to give an accurate testing environment

+The rust tests are run via GitHub actions on the platforms supported.

 ```bash
 git clone https://github.com/alexcu2718/fdf /tmp/fdf_test